The regulars -

 The Time of Angels/Flesh and Stone written by Steven Moffatt and directed by Adam Smith

-Result: My favourite story of season five, Steven Moffatt has written a flawless script which is fantastically scary with a frantic pace and a chance for every character to get a moment to shine.
-The production is astonishing, very expensive looking and rivalling some movies I have seen lately for good looking set pieces.
+Result: My favourite story of season five, Steven Moffatt has written a near-flawless script which is is skin crawlingly scary and epic in scope and packed it full of memorable characters who all get a moment to shine.
+It's one of the only times he has managed to pull off a really strong narrative and a substantial character tale during his era.
+Adam Smith deserves a medal for his avant garde direction, the production is approaching movie standard and there are plenty of delicious visuals and set pieces to devour.
 The atmosphere is tense and frightening; my friends daughter was traumatised by the first episode, literally petrified.
+Her mother was left in quite a state too.
 Few Doctor Who stories are as dynamic was this without jettisoning their integrity and it manages to feel traditional (dark tunnels, ship under siege) and uniquely NuWho at the same time (exquisitely realised, achingly emotional).
 This is the point where the bubbling arc plots are at their most mouth watering and I don’t think the season is this interesting again until the finale.
+Moffat promises is stacking up his mysteries and promising an awful lot.
+That he fails to deliver isn't a problem at all here because (like the early X-Files seasons) it feels like we are riding the wave of a genuinely exciting and mammoth arc.
 If they don’t rival their initial appearance the Angels are consistently innovated throughout and provide more than enough chills to justify their return.
-Suitably, this story also showcases the marvellous eleventh Doctor at his finest: 10/10
+Suitably, this story also showcases the eleventh Doctor at his finest.
+If only we could jettison Amy and replace her with a human being for a companion we would be in perfect shape.
+What a shame the bolted on final scene should leave me on such a sour note after so much richness: 9.5/10

 The Vampires of Venice written by Toby Whithouse and directed by Jonny Campbell